QuantEcon/lecture-python.myst/lectures/harrison_kreps.md

 ### Further Interpretation

-{cite}`Scheinkman2014` interprets the Harrison-Kreps model as a model of a bubble --- a situation in which an asset price exceeds what every investor thinks is merited by the asset's underlying dividend stream.
+{cite}`Scheinkman2014` interprets the Harrison-Kreps model as a model of a bubble --- a situation in which an asset price exceeds what every investor thinks is merited by his or her beliefs about the value of the asset's underlying dividend stream.

 Scheinkman stresses these features of the Harrison-Kreps model: